Fort Worth police officer who killed Atatiana Jefferson arrested on murder charge

 This is a breaking news story and will be continuously updated.

 The Fort Worth police officer who killed Atatiana Jefferson was arrested on a murder charge Monday, according to Tarrant County jail records.
-His bond has been set at $200,000.
+His bail was set at $200,000.

+As of 9:48 p.m.
+Monday, Aaron Dean no longer appeared in jail records.
+The Tarrant County Sheriff's Office confirmed he bonded out of jail.

-Attorney Lee Merrritt tweeted Monday after the arrest that "it's a start...[but] accountability in Fort Worth is the long game."
+Attorney Lee Merrritt tweeted Monday after the arrest that the family is relieved Dean was arrested and that "it's a start...[but] accountability in Fort Worth is the long game."

 Kraus said during a news conference Monday that he planned to terminate Dean, who was hired in April 2018, but the officer resigned before their planned meeting.